 Concept #9: Know When to Use a Ladder

-It is very important that you only use a ladder when working for short periods of time.
+It is very important that you only use a ladder when working for short periods.
 Otherwise, you will need to find a working platform or scaffold to work on.
 You should also only carry out light work using a ladder- perform heavier work with more appropriate equipment.

 Concept #10: Always Maintain 3 Contact Points with the Ladder